Yahya Efendi

 Yahya Efendi or Molla Shaykhzadeh ul Yahya (1494 in Trabzon – 1570 in Istanbul), Ottoman Islamic scholar, sufi sheikh, and poet buried in Beshiktash, Istanbul.

-He served as a teacher of sacred sciences during the reign of Sultan set as wall.
+He served as a teacher of sacred sciences during the reign of Sultan Suleiman the Magnificent.
 Yahya Efendi had close ties with the palace, and consulted the Sultan throughout his life.
 After retirement, he built a dergah, numerous buildings and charitable trusts in Beshiktash, and planted trees in the area.

 Biography

 Beşiktaşi Yahya Efendi is also known as Mudarris Molla Şeyhzade.
 The earliest information about his life is in Âşık Çelebi's Meşâirü'ş-Şuarâ, Âlî Mustafa Efendi's Künhü'l-Ahbâr, Kınalızâde Hasan Çelebi's Tezkiretü'ş-Şuarâ and Mehmed Dâî's Menâkıb, the last source being one of his disciples and a descendant of Şaban Efendi.
 In later works, references were made to these sources in general.
 His father is Shami Ömer Efendi and his mother is Afife Hatun.
 In some sources, it is recorded that his father was from Amasya.
 During the period when Ömer Efendi was a judge in Trabzon, Bayezid II's son, Şehzade (Prince) Selim, was the sanjak-bey of Trabzon.
 It is possible to infer that a friendship was established between Ömer Efendi and the prince during this period.
 The birth of Prince Selim's son, Süleyman, a few days after Yahya Efendi's birth, probably brought the two families closer together.
 As a matter of fact, it is stated that when the milk of Şehzade Süleyman's mother was not enough, Afife Hatun also breastfed the prince and they were the foster-brothers of Yahya Efendi and Sultan Suleyman.
 It is not known where Ömer Efendi served after Trabzon, but it is recorded that he returned to Damascus and died there.